mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/cmd.md

 > The Windows command interpreter.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/cmd>.

+- Start an interactive shell session
+`cmd`

-- Start a new instance of the command interpreter `cmd`
+- Execute a command

-- Run the specified command and then exit
 `cmd /c "{{command}}"`

+- Execute a script
+`cmd {{path/to/file.bat}}`

-- Run the specified command and then enter an interactive shell `cmd /k "{{command}}"`
+- Execute a command and then enter an interactive shell `cmd /k "{{command}}"`

-- Disable the usage of `echo` in command output
+- Start an interactive shell session where `echo` is disabled in command output `cmd /q`
-`cmd /q`

-- Enable or disable command extensions
-`cmd /e:{{on|off}}`

-- Enable or disable file or directory autocompletion `cmd /f:{{on|off}}`

-- Enable or disable environment variable expansion `cmd /v:{{on|off}}`
+- Start an interactive shell session with delayed variable expansion enabled or disabled `cmd /v:{{on|off}}`

-- Force output to use unicode encoding
-`cmd /u`
+- Start an interactive shell session with command extensions enabled or disabled `cmd /e:{{on|off}}`

+- Start an interactive shell session with used Unicode encoding `cmd /u`